-Individuals who receive login information and who have accessed the course via the Learning Management System and subsequently withdraw or are dismissed, are eligible for a refund according to the table below, minus a cancellation charge equal to 20% of the cost of the course.
+Individuals who have logged in the course via the LMS and subsequently withdraw or are dismissed are eligible for a refund according to the table below, minus a cancellation charge equal to 20% of the cost of the course.

 The termination percentage is determined by the percent of course sessions completed at the time of termination.